That's your opinion Here's Mine

-Coriolanus is playing at the Delecorte Theatre located in Central Park, New York City.
-It runs two hours and twenty minutes with one intermission.
-The play closes on August 11, 2019.
+Coriolanus is playing at the American Theatre of Actors located at 314 West 54th Street.
+It runs over three hours with one intermission.
+The play closes April 20, 2014.

 Review by Rozanna Radakovich